Jemurai/crush/README.md

 The most basic use will run the tool on a directory of code.

-`crh examine --directory /your/code/here`
+`crush examine --directory /your/code/here`

 ## Installation

-`go get github.com/jemurai/crh`
+`go get github.com/jemurai/crush`

 ## Setting Expectations